Gaetz/ujnity-2dRTS/README.md

-# ujnity-2dRTS
+# unity-2dRTS
-A 2d RTS as a training
+A 2d RTS as a network training